Skip to content

 dialog for entering a new secret

-Once all six Secrets are added, proceed to the first Action to validate your secrets.
+Once the Secrets and Variable are added, proceed to the first Action to validate your secrets.

 Validate Secrets